maxtaco/tamejs/README.md

 #### Variadic Return

-If you callback function might return an arbitrary number of elements, `pledge` has a third mode that allows for variadic return:
+If your callback function might return an arbitrary number of elements, `pledge` has a third mode that allows for variadic return:

 ```javascript